FuriosoJack/LaraException/README.md

 ## Examples

-this does not generates a log in storage / logs / laravel.log
+this generates a log in `storage/logs/laravel.logg`

  ```php
  LaraException::buildEJson("hola mundo",500);
 ```

-this does not generate a log in storage / logs / laravel.log
+this does not generate a log in `storage/logs/laravel.logg`

  ```php
  LaraException::buildEJson("hola mundo",500,false);